 In September of 2001, Maher was seen by Dr. John Gerace for fibromyalgia and chronic fatigue syndrome.
 She also saw other doctors for other unrelated issues in the meantime.
 However, in December of 2004, Maher again saw Dr. Gerace, as well as a rheumatologist named Dr. Donna J. Sexton-Cicero, and a pain management specialist named Dr. Ellen Rosenquist.
 In 2006, Dr. Sexton-Cicero examined previous records that stated that Maher had fibromyalgia and antiphospholipid syndrome.
 However, Dr. Sexton-Cicero opined that she did not believe that Maher had antiphospholipid syndrome because she had not had any episodes.

 Dr. Sexton-Cicero later stated that she believed Maher had Raynaud’s and then additionally suggested that she had Sjogren’s Syndrome.
-In January of 2009, Dr. Sexton-Cicero started referring to Maher as having Sjogren’s Syndrome.
-By June of 2010, Maher had a neurostimulator put in to assist with her chronic pain.
+In January 2009, Dr. Sexton-Cicero referred to Maher as having Sjogren’s Syndrome.
+By June 2010, Maher had a neurostimulator put in to assist with her chronic pain.
 On March 26, 2012, Maher stopped working for Bonne Bell because of her medical issues.
-She subsequently filed a claim for long-term disability benefits on July 23.
+She subsequently filed a claim for long-term disability benefits on July 23, 2012.

-Prudential approved the claim for long term disability benefits with an effective date of June 24, 2012.
-During normal review processes, Dr. Sara B. Kramer reviewed Maher’s medical records.
+Prudential approved the claim for long-term disability benefits, effective June 24, 2012.
+Dr. Sara B. Kramer reviewed Maher’s medical records during normal review processes.
 Most notably, she stated that there was nothing in the record to support why the Sjogren’s Syndrome diagnosis was made.
 Additionally, Dr. Kramer believed that Maher’s Activity of Daily Living Questionnaire (“ADLQ”) indicated that Maher could exert herself more than she indicated in the document.
-Later, in August 2013, Prudential terminated Maher’s long term disability benefits.
-The termination letter stated that Dr. Kramer’s review of the medical records, as well as an examination of Maher’s job duties, did not indicate that her medical issues sufficiently prevented her from performing her job.
+Later, in August 2013, Prudential terminated Maher’s long-term disability benefits.
+The termination letter stated that Dr. Kramer’s review of the medical records and an examination of Maher’s job duties did not indicate that her medical issues sufficiently prevented her from performing her job.

-Maher’s main arguments were that Prudential only sought out medical records for a twelve-month period and that the file reviews conducted during the appeals were not performed in a sufficient manner.
+Maher’s main arguments were that Prudential only sought out medical records for a twelve-month period and that the file reviews conducted during the appeals were not performed sufficiently.
 Prudential argued that there was no requirement stating that it had to review medical records beyond a year.
 However, the court held that, if anything, a long-range examination of Maher’s records could have resulted in an arbitrary and capricious review because they would have shown that Maher had worked for almost an entire decade before she chose to file her claim.
-This could have in turn resulted in a simple dismissal of Maher’s claim without a more thorough review by Prudential.
+This could have, in turn, resulted in a simple dismissal of Maher’s claim without a more thorough review by Prudential.